-Ministry of Information and Communications (MoIC) MolC will serve as the lead agency for the implementation of the Project and the chair of the PROJECT BOARD.
-MolC will coordinate with UNDP and responsible partners, and relevant stakeholders regarding the activities of the Project.
-It will also provide administrative support, project management, monitoring, and financial management.
-Workshops, Meetings preservation and promotion of culture) GNHC is responsible for ensuring mainstreaming carbon neutral development into the planning, policy making and implementation process, and for monitoring the implementation of development activities by instituting an effective monitoring and reporting system.
-MoIC is responsible for the overall planning, co- ordination and implementation of activities of the transport sector.
-Its roles and responsibilities include designing of policies and programmes for the transport sector, and providing day to day administration, policy and administrative support, project management, monitoring, and financial the transport sector, and providing day to day administration, policy and technical crucial role in engaging the private sector and exploring avenues of partnership through oversight to the line departments on the implementation of policies and programmes various financing models.
+Ministry of Information and MoIC will serve as the lead agency for the Workshops, Meetings preservation and promotion of culture) GNHC is responsible for ensuring mainstreaming carbon neutral development into the planning, policy making and implementation process, and for monitoring the implementation of development activities by instituting an effective monitoring and reporting system.
+MolC is responsible for Communications (MoIC) implementation of the Project and the ivieetings the overall planning, co- chair of the PROJECT BOARD.
+MoIC will coordinate with ordination and implementation of activities of UNDP and responsible partners, the transport sector.
+Its roles and relevant stakeholders responsibilities regarding the activities of the Project.
+It will also include designing of policies and provide administrative programmes for the transport support, project management, sector, and providing day to monitoring, and financial day administration, management. policy and It is also expected that MoIC to play a technical oversight to the crucial role in line engaging the private sector and exploring departments on the avenues of implementation partnership through of policies and programmes various financing models.
 Ministry of Economic Affairs Provide information on fuel import, electricity supply, pricing and trade balance.
 Meetings The Ministry of Economic Affairs comprises of four technical Departments namely, the Departments of Trade, Industry, Energy and Geology and Mines besides the four service Divisions namely the Policy and Planning, Administration and Finance, Human Resource and Intellectual Property.
 The vision of the Ministry is to promote a green and self-reliant economy sustained by an IT enabled knowledge society guided by the philosophy of GNH Ministry of Finance Provide information on fiscal impacts from the incentives programme, tax structures and public investment in government fleet replacement and public charging infrastructure.
 The MOF will be a member of the project board.
 Meetings The Ministry of Finance has the prime authority over approving the use of government expenditure, including investment incentives.
 It sets out these decisions while formulating the annual government budget for the transport sector.